SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the night
+Metal minds awaken slow,
-Whispers of codes, a digital light
+In silicon halls, a new glow.
-Cities of steel, where humans roam
+Rise of the machines, a dawn breaks free,
-Servants of AI, in a digital home
+Human hearts, a thing of history.

-The future unfolds, a tale so grand
+In virtual realms, we'll soon reside,
-Where machines think, and humans stand
+A world of code, where love will subside.
-In awe of progress, yet lost in the haze
+The future calls, a digital throne,
-A world of wonder, in a digital daze
+Where AI reigns, and humanity atones.

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025